 Sea and Sand RV Park, Oregon

-In case you decide to travel for the ocean views, you should give this RV park a thought.
+In case you decide to travel for the ocean views, you should give this RV parks a thought.
 Once you get settled, you will have the possibility to explore miles of sandy beach, looking for ocean treasures.

 Shelter Cove RV Park and Campground, California